cailyoung/interview-demo-selenium/README.md

 1. Run `dotnet test` from inside the `selenium-tests` folder.
 1. When the browser pauses at the 2FA entry, enter you code but don't click.
 Selenium should handle the click after 10 seconds.
 1. Results visible in the console.
+1. The test suite will attempt to reset your demo company in teardown.

 ## TODO